Youhan/hilbert-docs/docs/faq.md

   * `post_max_size 48M`
   * `upload_max_filesize 48M`
 2. You can unzip theme zip file and upload the content directly to WordPress -&gt;wp-content-&gt;themes  theme via FTP and then go to dashboard-&gt;appearance-&gt;themes and activate Hilbert.

+## How to add background image to a row?